 - Give them responsibilities that make them feel competent and proud.

 - Be sure to stress the things that he or she can do that their baby brother or sister can’t.

-MOST IMPORTANTLY, tell your children to communicate their feelings with you.
+Most importantly, tell your children to communicate their feelings with you.
 We all need to learn how to ask for help when we need it.
-Let them know that if they are feeling sad or like they need some special time alone with you, to tell you.
+Encourage them to tell you if they are feeling sad or like they need some special time alone with you, to tell you.
 Show them that they can depend on you and the other adults who love them.
 Whenever they need a little extra time, love and attention, show them that you will be there for them and that you will do your best to meet their unique needs.

 Rector, Linda (2007).
 Supporting Siblings & Their Families During Intensive Baby Care.
 Baltimore, MD: Brookes Publishing.